Fact file - 2019 entry

 Environmental Science for Architects 1

-This module introduces you to the technology, materials and techniques used in constructing buildings and the importance of considering it as an integral part of the design process.
-Through two-hour weekly lectures you’ll conduct practical structural modelling exercises and develop a basic understanding of the qualitative behaviour of structures and the interaction between structural form and the loads that they have to carry.
+This module introduces you to the technology, materials and techniques used in constructing buildings.
+It aims to help you understand how these elements form an integral part of the design process.
+Through two-hour weekly lectures you’ll conduct practical structural modelling exercises.
+This will help you develop a basic understanding of the qualitative behaviour of structures and the interaction between structural form and the loads that they have to carry.

 Architectural Humanities 1: History of Architecture